artifyr/Xylon/README.md

 # Xylon
 A simple voice assistant built entirely on Python.
-Supports Python 2+
+Built and tested on Python 2.7

 ### Required Modules